 - 1. Select Maintenance > Push Config > Targets to display the target list and source options configuration page. - 2.
-Complete the configuration for the source options as described n Table 111. - 3.
+Complete the configuration for the source options as described in table. - 3.
 Click New Target to display the configuration page for targets. - 4.
-Complete the configuration as described in Table 111. - 5.
-Save the configuration.
+Complete the configuration as described in table.